joncox123/MotoButtons/UserGuide/readme.md

 The joystick controls up/down/left/right, accordingly.
 A button activated F5, B button F6 and long pressing the joystick center activates F7.

 ### MyRoute App Mode
+First, you must set MyRoute App to use the "BarButtons" controller.
+This provides the necessary functionality and MyRoute App will interpret the button presses correctly.

 When in MyRoute App mode, the joystick will pan the map view.
 Buttons A and B will zoom the map view in and out.
 Tapping the joystick center button will center the map.
 Long pressing the joystick center will activate the menu.